-The Strategic Procurement and Governance Manager has directed, co-ordinated and overseen the review and its findings have been reported to Corporate Governance Group and the Audit and Governance Committee for their consideration and approval of the Annual Governance Statement.
+The Assistant Director - Procurement and Governance has directed, co-ordinated and overseen the review and its findings have been reported to Corporate Governance Group and the Audit and Governance Committee for their consideration and approval of the Annual Governance Statement.

-The review is informed by a number of assurances gathered from all available sources and in particular:
+The review is informed by several assurances gathered from all available sources and in particular:

-- Assurances from external sources. - Assurances from Corporate Governance Group. - A self-assessment against the CIPFA Delivering Good Governance in Local Government Framework 2016 Edition. - Assurances from senior officers responsible for relevant specialist areas.
+- Assurances from external sources such as OFSTED and the Care Quality Commission. - Assurances from Corporate Governance Group. - A self-assessment against the CIPFA Delivering Good Governance in Local Government Framework 2016 Edition. - Assurances from senior officers responsible for relevant specialist areas.
 For example, the Director of Public Health's Annual Report. - Internal audit planning processes which include consultation with all directors and assistant directors, and the results of audit activity as summarised in the Annual Internal Audit Report.
 In the report the Audit and Risk Manager states in his opinion on the overall adequacy and effectiveness of the Council's governance, risk and control framework: "It is my opinion that the Council continues to have an appropriate, and overall, an effective system of internal control, upon which it can place reasonable reliance to deliver the Council's objectives and detect fraud and other malpractice within a reasonable period of time.
-Where weaknesses have been identified through internal audit work, we have worked with management to agree appropriate corrective actions and a timescale for introduction". - · Best practice across the sector, and - The external auditors (Mazars) Annual Audit Letter for 2019/20 concludes that, in all significant respects, the Council had proper arrangements in place to secure economy, efficiency and effectiveness in its use of resources.
+Where weaknesses have been identified through internal audit work, we have worked with management to agree appropriate corrective actions and a timescale for introduction". - Best practice across the sector, - Performance information which is reported to Cabinet and management teams. - Governance related issues identified during the year, - Performance information reported to the Audit and Governance Committee,